-by Tony Correia, Mette Bach, Markus Harwood-Jones, Myriad Augustine, and Tracy Goldfarb
+by Tony Correia, Mette Bach, Markus Harwood-Jones, Myriad Augustine, Tracy Goldfarb, and Angel Jendrick

 Short, readable books focused on teen LGTBQ romances.